rbtcollins/bitnami-docker/gke/wordpress/README.md

 ## Create your cluster

-Now you are ready to create the Kubernetes cluster on which you'll run Wordpress.
+Now you are ready to create the Kubernetes cluster on which you'll run the Wordpress deployment.
 A cluster consists of a master API server hosted by Google and a set of worker nodes.

 Create a cluster named `wordpress`: